 What is a Raspberry Pi?

 A Raspberry Pi is a credit-card-sized computer that can be used for a variety of purposes.
 It was developed by the Raspberry Pi Foundation, a UK charity, with the aim of promoting the teaching of basic computer science in schools.
-The Raspberry Pi is a fully functioning computer, with a variety of ports that allow you to connect it to other devices and peripherals.
+The Raspberry Pi is a fully operating computer with various ports that allow you to connect it to other devices and peripherals.
 It has a CPU, memory, and a number of other components that allow it to run the software.
-You can use the Raspberry Pi to learn to code, build hardware projects, or run a variety of software applications.
+You can use Raspberry Pi to learn to code, build hardware projects, or run a variety of software applications.

 How to Connect the Raspberry PI Soil Moisture Sensor